getapper/generator-g-next/README.md

 #### dependencies: pkg-mui

 It creates a new form component in the selected folder, with FormProvider and yup schema validation support.

+### yo g-next:api

+#### dependencies: pkg-core

+It creates a new API endpoint folder insider /endpoints, with interfaces, validations, tests and handler function.\
+It also connects this endpoint function to the Next `./api` folder and its configuration files

 ## TODO